Melbourne

 Studio Melbourne is located at 27 Niagara Lane right in the heart of Melbourne’s central business district.
 We respectfully acknowledge the Wurundjeri Woi Wurrung people of the Kulin Nation as the Traditional Custodians of the land on which our Naarm (Melbourne) studio stands.

-Across our two studios we represent the disciplines of Architecture, Interior Design, Landscape Architecture, Art and Design.
+Within the Melbourne studio, we represent the disciplines of Architecture, Interior Design, Landscape Architecture, Art and Design.
 Some of our current projects include:

 • Harbourside – a mixed use residential, commercial and public offering on Tumbalong Bay, Sydney Harbour in partnership with Hassell.